 - Your water is intermittently hard

-The bottom line is that your water softener system is working, but not as well as it should be.
+The bottom line is that your commercial or industrial water softener system may be working, but not as well as it should be.
 If this sounds like your situation, then maybe it’s time for an Elution Study by Nancrede Engineering.

 One of the most critical steps in the water softener regeneration process also happens to be one of the first places where problems occur.
-The Elution (ee-LOOT-shun) Step, or the point where calcium and magnesium ions are removed from the resin beds with a highly concentrated salt solution (NaCL), is one of the most critical steps in the regeneration process.
-If any one of the three physical process variables involved in the process (velocity, concentration and time) is awry, then proper regeneration will not take place.
+The Elution (ee-LOOT-shun) Step, or the point where calcium and magnesium ions are removed from the resin beds with a highly concentrated salt solution (NaCl), is one of the most critical steps in the regeneration process for industrial water softening systems.
+If any one of the three physical process variables involved in the process (velocity, concentration, and time) is not correct, then proper regeneration of your industrial water softener will not take place.
 Accordingly, the ensuing regenerations will then result in reduced throughput, meaning lower efficiency in your operations.